vallacy/ASD-project/README.md

-# Attitudes Toward College Students with Autism Spectrum Disorder (ASD) Pre- and Post-Intervention Analyses
+# Attitudes Toward Autistic College Students Pre- and Post-Intervention Analyses
 ## Factorial ANOVA, One-Way ANOVA, Wilcoxon Signed-Rank Test, and Wilcoxon Rank-Sum Test in R

 ### Project Background
-I worked as a statistical consultant with a professor who wanted to see if he could improve his students' attitudes toward students who have Autism Spectrum Disorder (ASD) by creating and implementing a lecture about ASD for his Introduction to Psychology course.
-He also wanted to assess whether or not his lecture increased his students' knowledge about people with ASD.
-To do so, he gave students a survey pre- and post-lecture, which measured their attitudes toward and knowledge about students with ASD.
+I worked as a statistical consultant with a professor who wanted to see if they could improve their neurotypical students' attitudes toward Autistic students by creating and implementing a lecture about Autism Spectrum Disorder (ASD) for their Introduction to Psychology course.
+They also wanted to assess whether or not their lecture increased their neurotypical students' knowledge about Autistic people.
+To do so, they gave students a survey pre- and post-lecture, which measured student attitudes toward and knowledge about Autistic students.
 These students were the treatment group.
-He also had other professors teaching Introduction to Psychology courses at the same institution give their students the same survey, without having the lecture, and they served as the control group.
+The professor also had other professors teaching Introduction to Psychology courses at the same institution during the same semester give their students the same survey, without having the lecture, and they served as the control group.

 ### Analyses
 I ran One-Way Within-Subjects ANOVAs, One-Way Between-Subjects ANOVAs, Factorial ANOVAs, Wilcoxon Rank-Sum Tests and Wilcoxon Signed-Rank Tests.